George Williams (British politician)

 Lieutenant-Colonel George Williams (1765 – 19 December 1850) was a British army officer and Liberal politician.

 Background

-Williams was born in St Johns, Newfoundland, of Welsh descent, grandson of George Williams of Silverdale near Swansea.
+Williams was born in St. John's, Newfoundland, of Welsh descent, grandson of George Williams of Silverdale near Swansea.
 His father George Williams the younger was one of three brothers, and was chief magistrate of Newfoundland in 1765; and Griffith Williams (died 1790), an army officer and author of An account of the island of Newfoundland, was his uncle.
-The third brother, John, was a merchant in St Johns.
+The third brother, John, was a merchant in St. John's.
 His mother, who married his father in 1762, was Mary or Marie Monier, from Jersey.

 Military career

 Griffith Williams served under General John Burgoyne in the Saratoga Campaign in 1777, during the American Revolutionary War, and George Williams went with him and joined the army as a twelve-year-old volunteer.
 He was granted a commission as an ensign in the 62nd Regiment of Foot, replacing an officer mortally wounded at the Battle of Freeman's Farm.
 He was briefly a prisoner of war before returning with his regiment to England.
 He was promoted to lieutenant in 1782.

 After studying at the Royal Military Academy, Woolwich, he exchanged his commission in the 62nd Foot with one in the 20th (East Devonshire) Regiment of Foot in 1785.
 The regiment spent two years in the West Indies, taking part in the Second Maroon War.
 Williams left the army in 1800 with the rank of major.

 Williams retired to Little Woolton near Liverpool, having married Mrs James, a widow.
 With the threat of an invasion by French forces, he helped organise the merchants and tradesmen into a local defence unit, The Liverpool Volunteers.
 He became the commanding officer of the volunteers with the rank of lieutenant-colonel.
 In common with other such units, the Liverpool volunteers were disbanded at the Peace of Amiens in 1802.